How to stay fit while traveling was not at the top of my priorities before we started our long-term round-the-world journey.

 - Chart 4 – levels 37 – 48

-First couple weeks were surprisingly challenging and filled with muscle ache and regrets.
+The first couple of weeks were surprisingly challenging and filled with muscle aches and regrets.
 By the end of the third week, I was hooked.

 On average, my weekly fitness schedule looks like this:

 Saturday 10-12 km hike odd weeks

 Plus, I walk everywhere and use public transportation or taxi only when it is absolutely necessary.

 Eventually, I made my fitness routine more challenging by adding weights.

 If you liked this article you may also like: